naggie/dsnet/README.md

 dsnet is a simple configuration tool to manage a centralised wireguard VPN.
 Think wg-quick but quicker.
+It can generate ready-to-go client configs for wg-quick, EdgeOS and NixOS.
 From scratch:

 ![dsnet add](https://raw.githubusercontent.com/naggie/dsnet/master/etc/init+add.png)